maelys-mcardle/snowflake/docs/language-reference.md

                   Input and output are both integers.
 ```

 **The difference between `IN` and `BTN`:** `IN` stores the input to a BANK after the `ENTER` button is pressed.
 This can contain multiple characters.
 The `BTN` stores the input immediately after a single key is pressed.
 It will return a number corresponding to the key code of the button presed.

 ### Types

 Types are a code used to specify the type of data stored in a Bank.

+While the type will be refered to by its numeric identifier in the code, the interpreter will substitute
+the number for its mnemonic when the code is displayed by the interpreter.

 ```
 TYPES